 This topic describes how to set backup policies for an RDS MariaDB instance.
 The system backs up the instance data according to the backup policies.
 MariaDB TX does not support manual backup.

 - The backup files occupy the backup space of the RDS instance.
 If the used backup space exceeds the quota of free backup space, additional fees are incurred.
 For more information, see View the quota of free backup space for an RDS MariaDB instance.

-- For information about the billing method and billable items, see Billing methods and billable items.
+- For information about the billing method and billable items, see Pricing, billing items, and billing methods.

-- For information about the pricing of backup space, see ApsaraDB RDS for MySQL pricing.
+- For information about the pricing of backup space, see ApsaraDB RDS MySQL pricing.

 - Do not perform DDL operations during the backup.
 Otherwise, tables are locked and consequently the backup fails.

 - Back up data and logs during off-peak hours.

 - If the data volume is large, the backup may take a long time.

 - Backup files are retained for a specified time period.
 Download the backup files to your computer before they are deleted.